I have an amazing recipe for Quick Roasted Cauliflower but I first have some things to share 😉

 - Retro Salt & Pepper Shakers $12 | 4.6 our of 40+ Reviews

-- Add all of the seasonings, the olive oil, salt to taste, nutritional yeast, garlic powder and chili powder.
-Toss well to combine and to evenly coat the cauliflower.
+- Add the cauliflower with all of the seasonings to a large bowl and toss well to combine and to evenly coat the cauliflower.